btj/ogp-notes/lecture2part2.md

 ## Overloading

 But what if we want to initialize an `Interval` object with a given lower bound and a given width?
-That is, we would like to additional declare the following constructor:
+That is, we would like to additionally declare the following constructor:

 ```java
 	Interval(int lowerBound, int width) {